 6. Your privacy rights

 a) Right to request access to your personal data.
-You have a right to access the personal data we are holding on you.
+You have a right to access the personal data we have on you.
 In many cases, this information is already present to you in your online services from us.
-Your right to access may, however, be restricted by legislation, protection of other persons’ privacy and consideration for the Nordea Group’s business concept and business practices.
+However, your right to access may be restricted by legislation or in order to protect the privacy of other persons.

-b) Right to request rectification of inaccurate personal data.
-If your personal data are incorrect or incomplete, you are entitled to have the data rectified, with the restrictions that follow from legislation.
+b) Right to request rectification of incorrect or incomplete data.
+If your personal data are incorrect or incomplete, you are entitled to have the data rectified, unless this is restricted by legislation.

 c) Right to request erasure.
 You have the right to request erasure of your personal data in the following cases: